How to Remove Milk Stains From Clothing

-Milk doesn't look like a troublesome stain.
-After all, it's white and it seems like it rinses clean.
-The problem with milk stains comes after the stain has dried.
-Even waiting around in the laundry, milk stains, that looked like no big deal at first, can darken and yellow into a big mess.
-Milk contains protein and fat that can adhere to fabric and result in the stain.
+From the initial look of it, milk does not look like it is going to be a troublesome stain.
+After all, it is white, and it seems like it rinses clean.
+The biggest problem with milk stains comes after the stain has dried.
+Even waiting around in the laundry, milk stains that looked like no big deal at first, can darken, turn yellow, and leave a bad mark.
+Milk contains protein and fat that can adhere to the fabric and result in a stain.

 - Liquid laundry detergent